dingar321/01-user-quote-backend/README.md

 ## General info
 Full-stack application that will allow the user to register, write one paragraph of a motivational quote, review other already registered users and their quotes and upvote or downvote already published quote.

+The project containts an ".env" file which needs to be configured before using.

 ## Purpose of the project
 The main purpose of the project is to learn full-stack development.
 The second purpose is to learn new technologies such as Typescript NestJs, PostgreSQL, TypeORM.